dcf21/4most-4gp/README.md

 ```
 # Check out code from GitHub
 git clone https://github.com/dcf21/4most-4gp.git

+# Sometimes this line is necessary, if your locale settings are broken
+export LC_ALL=C

 # Set up a python virtual environment
 virtualenv -p python3 virtualenv